IUREDCap/redcap-etl/docs/DeveloperGuide.md

         MySQL:<db-host>:<db-username>:<db-password>:<db-name>

-You need to create a SQLite test database.
+You need to create SQLite test databases.
 Use the following commands

         cd tests/output
         sqlite3 repeating-events.db
+        sqlite3 visits.db

 The next thing you need to do is to create the configuration files